MidnightDreamerX17/skill20/Optional/Feats.md

 - **Astrologer** - The character gains two 0th-circle Druid spell energies.
 - **Athletic** - The character gains a bonus of +2 to climbing, swimming, running, and other activities for extended periods of time.
 - **Augment Summoning** - The character's summons gain a bonus of +1 to experience level.
+- **Autonomous** - The character gains a bonus of +2 to Knowledge (Psionics) checks, and concentration checks for both magic and psionics.
-- **Blessed Attribute** (specific) (requires Experience Level 10) - One of the character's attributes is increased by 1.
+- **Blessed Attribute** (specific) (requires Experience Level 5) - One of the character's attributes is increased by 1.
 This feat can be taken once per attribute.
-- **Blessed Attribute, Greater** (specific) (requires Experience Level 20) - One of the character's attributes is increased by 1.
+- **Blessed Attribute, Improved** (specific) (requires Experience Level 10) - One of the character's attributes is increased by 1.
 This feat can be taken once per attribute.
+- **Blessed Attribute, Greater** (specific) (requires Experience Level 15) - One of the character's attributes is increased by 1.
+This feat can be taken once per attribute.
+- **Blessed Attribute, Superior** (specific) (requires Experience Level 20) - One of the character's attributes is increased by 1.
+This feat can be taken once per attribute.
 - **Blind Fight** - The character does melee fighting normally while blind.
 - **Blind Fight, Greater** (requires Blind Fight) - The character does ranged fighting normally while blind.
 - **Body Builder** - The character's minimum dice rolls for maximum Hit Points are increased by 1.
 This means that they can roll a 2 through 6 on each die.
 If combined with *Toughness*, the total result is that a 3 through 6 could be rolled per die.
+- **Body Fuel** - You can burn a point of Strength, Dexterity, and Constitution (for a total of 3 attribute points burned) in order to regain 2 Psionic Power Points.
+This is considered 1-day ability drain.
+- **Boost Construct** - You can craft constructs in the astral plane at one experience level higher.
 - **Brace** - When the character's HPs are reduced to 0 or less, the character makes a d20 roll.
 On a natural roll of 19 or 20, they have 1 HP left.
 - **Cartographer** - The character gains a bonus of +4 to checks relating to maps.
 - **Chaos Shaping** - The character gains a bonus of +2 to stabilize, maintain, modify, and shape chaos matter.
 This is most effective in planes that work this way.
+- **Chaotic Mind** (requires a Chaotic alignment) - Your mind is so unpredictable that bonuses based on prediction, precognition, anticipation, etc. cannot be applied against you.
+- **Cloak Dance** - You gain a bonus of +2 to visual hiding when you are able to quickly put up visual cover between you and those you are hiding from.
+For example, quickly throwing a cloak into the air.
+- **Closed Mind** - You gain a bonus of +2 to save against psionics.
-- **Combat Casting** - The character gains a bonus of +4 to concentration checks.
+- **Combat Casting** - The character gains a bonus of +4 to concentration checks for magic.
-- **Combat Casting, Greater** (requires Combat Casting) - The character gains a bonus of +4 to concentration checks.
+- **Combat Casting, Greater** (requires Combat Casting) - The character gains a bonus of +4 to concentration checks for magic.
+- **Combat Manifestation** - The character gains a bonus of +4 to concentration checks for psionics.
+- **Combat Manifestation, Greater** (requires Combat Manifestation) - The character gains a bonus of +4 to concentration checks for psionics.
 - **Counter Attack** - The character may choose to hold all actions and increase their Armor Class by 2.
 Any melee attack against the character that misses allows usage of one of their attacks.
 - **Danger Sense** - The character gains a bonus of +4 to avoid surprise.
 - **Danger Sense, Greater** (requires Danger Sense) - The character gains a bonus of +4 to avoid surprise.
+- **Deadly Precision** - Your weapon damage dice has a minimum result of 2.
+For example, if your weapon does 1d8 damage, then with this feat its possible damage rolls are 2 through 8.
+- **Deep Impact** (requires Psionic Power skill) - You can spend 2 psionic power points to make an attack ignore armor and shield.
 - **Direction Sense** - The character gains a bonus of +4 to checks relating to direction, estimating distance, and the like.
 - **Deceitful** - The character gains a bonus of +2 to disguise, forgery, lying, and other such checks.
 - **Deft Hands** - The character gains a bonus of +2 to steal, use rope, manipulate coin tosses, and other such checks.